theforeman/obal/docs/source/development.rst

     $ bumpversion patch

 This will modify all the files containing the version number, create a git commit and a GPG signed git tag.
-Once this is pushed, Travis will release it to PyPI:
+Once this is pushed, GitHub Actions will release it to PyPI:

     $ git push